Last Updated 01/24/2012

 Here you just need to select the name of the file you want to backup to ad then hit start.
 This takes about 5 to 10 minutes depending on your hardware.
 8) Next comes the actual drive upgrade.
 Close the backup window and hit Tools->Mfscopy.
 As the source drive select your original TiVo drive and under target select the new 'larger' TiVo drive.

 9) Hit Start and wait.
 A note of caution here, avoid running anything else why this copy is running.
 It won't actually effect the copy but if you drag something in front of the MFScopy window it will cease to update and you won't know how far it has got until it finishes and updates the window once more.
 10) Once done WinMFS will ask you if you'd like to increase the TiVo image to make use of the extra capacity of your new drive.
 I assume you do so hit yes.
 11) Optional.
 If you want you can enable the Supersize option under the tools menu.
 This supposedly takes space that would be reserved for downloading commercials and sponsored programs and instead makes it available for recordings further increasing your capacity.
-This option is experimental, I have been using it without any problems for over a year on my TiVo HD but if you turn it on be aware that there is a very slim chance it could cause problems down the line.
 12) Run wdidle3 to reset the idle time on Western Digital drives (Required for TiVo Series 3 with any WD drive.
-Required for ALL TiVos using WDxxEURS drives).
+Required for ALL TiVos using WDxxEURS drives manufactured prior to Jan 2013).
+For the majority of people this step is unneeded and can be safely skipped.

 13) With that you are done with the upgrade.
 Shut down Windows and power off your PC.
 Then disconnect the old TiVo hard disk and put it somewhere safe in case you ever need to put it back in for a warranty call.
 Then take the new TiVo hard disk and mount it in your TiVo.
 Screw the cover back on, plug it all in and power it up.
 Once it starts simply go to the settings -> System Information menu and you should see the new increased capacity of your TiVo.